majimearun/search-engine/README.md

 conda activate search_engine
 ```

-3. If you want to change the pdfs being read/converted, do the needful and modify the paths wherver necessary.
+3. If you want to change the pdfs being read/converted, do the needful and modify the paths wherever necessary.
 If not just continue with the next step.

 4. Run the `cleaning.py`, `tokenizing.py` and `setup.py` file in the same order.